+Announcements on COVID-19 information and personal hygiene measures on various communication channels

+Team rotation to lessen employee exposure (WFH every other week); Full work-from-home or stay-at-home status for employees with underlying conditions

+Strict

+implementation

+of the government's

+guidelines on temperature

+checks, social distancing,

+contact tracing, wearing

+of face shields and face

+masks, and the availability

+of hand disinfectants

+inside Bank

+premises

-Team rotation to lessen employee exposure (WFH every other week); Full work-from-home or stay-at-home status for employees with underlying conditions Policies and protocols on quarantine/ Announcements on COVID-19 isolation of COVID-19 positive information Strict employees and and personal implementation employees with hygiene measures of the government's direct or indirect on various guidelines on temperature contact with communication checks, social distancing, anvone with channels contact tracing, wearing of face shields and face COVID-19 masks, and the availability of hand disinfectants inside Bank premises Thorough Augmented and regular COVID-19 medical disinfection of team, dedicated branches and antigen & swab offices; temporary testing facility, closure of branch/ automated daily office with a health checklist & reported case contact tracing of COVID-19 infection at home and get a swab test.
+Policies and protocols on quarantine/ isolation of COVID-19 positive employees and employees with direct or indirect contact with anyone with COVID-19 at home and get a swab test.
 Guidelines and policies are in place to ensure that those affected are quarantined and receive support as per our HMO coverage.

-To mitigate the spread of the virus, any employee or agency personnel with symptom/s and/or with direct contact with anyone who is COVID-19 positive must stay be carried out remotely, and to transform our workplaces into productive and safe havens for our employees.
+Augmented COVID-19 medical team, dedicated antigen & swab testing facility, automated daily health checklist & contact tracing Thorough and regular disinfection of branches and offices; temporary closure of branch/ office with a reported case of COVID-19 infection be carried out remotely, and to transform our workplaces into productive and safe havens for our employees.
 In 2020, we conducted thousands of virtual meetings and online events, including China Bank and CBS' Annual Stockholders' Meetings.
 With COVID-19 still looming large, this trend will likely continue in 2021.